orbeon/orbeon-forms-doc/configuration/advanced/security.md

 * the content is stored in a safe container: XML
 * uses standard XML parsers and serializers (which do proper escaping)  to read/write the data
 * when users can enter rich content (HTML), Orbeon Forms automatically performs [HTML cleanup][3] on the data provided by users even before it reaches your application, so only HTML known to be safe is kept
 * control values sent to the server are never inserted literally into queries

+### HTML sanitization

+[\[SINCE Orbeon Forms 2024.1.1\]](/release-notes/orbeon-forms-2024.1.1.md)

+Form Builder automatically sanitizes HTML content entered by form authors, including HTML labels, hints, and help messages.

+This helps security by preventing a malicious or inattentive form author to inject script elements into a form, for example.

+In addition, all Orbeon Forms HTML output goes through HTML sanitization as well.

 ### Authentication and cookie security